 11. The Fungal Pharmacy: The Complete Guide To Medicinal Mushrooms And Lichens Of North America

-For each species, it covers the medicinal uses, how these mushrooms were traditionally prepared, and a lot of the in-depth research behind each species.
+For each species, it covers the medicinal uses, how these mushrooms were traditionally prepared, and much of the in-depth research behind each species.
 Moreover, the book goes through the chemical constituents, the clinical studies, and the historical and current use of mushroom cultures worldwide.
 You don’t have to read the cover as a thick, comprehensive book.
-It’s a great reference that you can keep on the shelf and keep going back to every time you want to learn about a new species.
+It’s a great reference you can keep on the shelf and return to whenever you want to learn about a new species.

 Author: Robert Rogers